“Which one is better? Ho Chi Minh City or Hanoi?”

 Finding cool murals in Ho Chi Minh City might be a big challenge.
 Not only because they are very hard to locate (double names of the streets, alleys, and walls with no names), but mainly because HCMC is rapidly changing its urban visual.

-Thus, when you hear about some awesome street art from someone who visited the city a few years ago, the artworks he or she is talking about might be overpainted, or the whole walls demolished because of new hotels, office spaces, and entertainment centers.
+Thus, when you hear about some awesome street art from someone who visited the city a few years ago, the artwork he or she is talking about might be overpainted, or the whole walls demolished because of new hotels, office spaces, and entertainment centers.

 Read this sad story of the famous 3A Station.
 Fortunately, some amazing works have survived the urban changes.
 Look for some strong messages against rhino poaching scattered throughout the city, mainly in District 1 and 3.